Email marketing is central to your marketing campaign.

 There are several features that give Streak a leg up on the competition, with some of my favorites including:

 - Collaboration tools, allowing you to easily share contacts, files and much more.

 - No learning curve.
 If you know anything about other CRM programs, you realize that the learning curve can be steep.
 This isn’t the case with Streak.

 - Flexible structure to match the needs of your business.

-This screenshot, shared by the Streak team, shows just how powerful the plugin can be:
+This screenshot, shared by the Streak team, shows just how powerful the Chrome extension can be:

 You can track leads and sales, you can edit contact info on the fly and you can set reminders – and that’s just the start.

 Depending on how long you’ve been in the marketing space, you may remember when Rapportive was acquired by LinkedIn.